 Freelance writers are independent agents who write for a wide range of publications and media.
-It’s absolutely one of the best things about being a freelance writer — our freedom to write about the topics we love and leave behind boring assignments and difficult clients.
+It’s absolutely one of the best things about being a freelance writer — our freedom to write about the topics we love and leave behind boring assignments or difficult clients.
 But our greatest strength can be our greatest weakness, because that very independence can also make it difficult to sustain a continuous inflow of writing projects and cash.

 This blog is about the writer website, and why every freelance writer needs one to advertise our services, showcase our writing expertise, support client proposals, and maintain an online presence for our writing business.
 Let’s go.

 Your writer website is one of the best places to advertise all your writing services.
 Create a separate page for each service (eg, web content writing, copywriting, technical writing), prime them with key search terms, and get yourself indexed by Google as a freelance writer.
 It’s really quite a thrill when you secure your first writing client who found you on an organic Google search.
-Yes it does happen, it took me about 14 months.
+Yes it does happen — it took me about 14 months.

 A website give you unlimited scope to list every writing service you provide, and a detailed description of what it is, and how it works.
 Here’s a few ideas to get you started: